tmiller02/cookiecutter-django-react-ansible/{{ cookiecutter.project_slug }}/docs/provisioning.md

 ## Production Environment

 This project includes a sample production environment.
-All hosts that are added to the inventory should be running Ubuntu 21.10 (Impish Indri).
+All hosts that are added to the inventory should be running [Ubuntu 22.04 (Jammy Jellyfish)](https://releases.ubuntu.com/22.04/).
 See the README at `provisioning/environments/prod/README.txt` for more.

 You are strongly advised to use [ansible-vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html), and remember to never add sensitive information such as production passwords or